What is the CMASS philosophy?

 Refunds will be issued in the form of CMASS credit only (to be used toward clinics, camps, team programs, or gear).

-What happens if I don’t make the Tier that I registered for?
+What happens if I don’t make a team in the program that I registered for?

-Due to the increasing number of players participating in tryouts, inter-tier movement will be made both during and after each tryout (for Tiers 2, 2+, and 3) and after the second tryout (for Tiers 1+ and 1).
-This will be done as soon as decisions are made in order to give the player opportunity to be evaluated appropriately for the next tier.
+Due to the increasing number of players participating in tryouts, movement will be made both during and after each tryout.
+This will be done as soon as decisions are made in order to give the athlete opportunity to be evaluated appropriately for the next team.

-ie: a player who registers for Tier 3 will be evaluated for such during the first tryout.
-As soon as it is determined a player will not make that team, they will be moved to the Tier 2+ tryout to be evaluated.
-This will be done both during and after each tryout in order for players to be appropriately evaluated for each tier.
-Players who are not called back for a Tier 2 tryout should attend the Tier 1+/1 tryout.
+ie: an athlete who registers for EDGE National will be evaluated for such during the tryouts.
+As soon as it is determined a player will not make that team, they will be moved to EDGE North Atlantic to be evaluated.
+This will be done both during and after each tryout in order for athletes to be appropriately evaluated for each level.